romusters-code/fast-api-example/README.md

 Use the function app to
 Go to e.g.: http://*.azurewebsites.com.

+# Remarks
+Although unadvised, setting `PYTHONHTTPSVERIFY` to `false` circumpasses SSL certificate verification when behind proxy firewall.
+Installing the required certificates in `certifi`, local truststore or poetry configuration is preferred.

 # TODO:
+- create interface for Redis and Pinecone database
+- try [uv](https://github.com/astral-sh/uv) instead of Poetry.
 - devops pipeline
 - integration test
 - create package from model and handler so that I can use it in Docker image